 About Kalyn’s Kitchen (How I Lost 42 Pounds and Became a Food Blogger)

 |Photo by Derek Smith|

-My name is Kalyn Denny and Kalyn’s Kitchen is the home-cooking blog I started in 2005 when I’d lost over 40 pounds on the original South Beach Diet and wanted to share my recipes with the world.
-Now fast forward over 14 years later, and I’m still focused on healthy cooking and have transitioned from teaching elementary school to life as a full-time food blogger.
+My name is Kalyn Denny and Kalyn’s Kitchen is the home-cooking blog I started in 2005 when I’d lost over 40 pounds on the original South Beach Diet (affiliate link) and wanted to share my recipes with the world.
+Now fast forward over 15 years later, and I’m still focused on healthy cooking and have transitioned from teaching elementary school to life as a full-time food blogger.
 My blog is focused on Creative Carb-Conscious Recipes, and you may want to read this post about different diet types and this blog to see how Kalyn’s Kitchen has evolved through the years.

-What hasn’t change is the focus on carb-conscious eating and most recipes you’ll find here are low-carb, gluten-free and South Beach Diet friendly and some are Keto, dairy-free, Paleo, Whole 30, and vegetarian or vegan.
+What hasn’t change is the focus on carb-conscious eating and most recipes you’ll find here are low-carb and gluten-free, many are original South Beach Diet friendly and some are Keto, dairy-free, Paleo, Whole 30, and vegetarian or vegan.
 (If you’re following a certain way of eating you can use the Diet Type Index to see what recipes I have for your particular way of eating.
 There are also orange diet-type tags at the top of each recipe showing which diets I feel that recipe is suitable for.)

 The carb-conscious recipes I like to create are often suitable for weight-loss or controlling blood sugar, even though I am not advocating one specific eating plan.
-And although I’m not a low-carb fanatic and not every single recipe here is ultra low carb, all the recipes on the site are geared towards carb-conscious eating and many thousands of people per day use this site as a source for the deliciously healthy low-carb recipes that I love to create.
+And I’m not a low-carb fanatic and not every single recipe here is ultra low carb, but all the recipes on the site are geared towards carb-conscious eating and many thousands of people per day use this site as a source for the deliciously healthy low-carb recipes that I love to create.

 Support for the South Beach Diet: